What Are Fallen Arches?

 ✔️ Design: If you've checked out the Protalus design, just know that the Superfeet did it first.
 They were one of the first to incorporate an orthotic plastic layer on the outside of the insole.
 Once again, this does the job, but it also makes them thicker than the Samurai, reducing the choices of shoes they'll fit well in.

-✔️ Design: Not a full length insole (but neither is Protalus), which may make it difficult for some people to adjust to the feel of this.
+✔️ Design: Not a full length insole, but still designed to be placed on top of your shoes factory insoles, which may make it difficult for some people to adjust to the feel of this.
 Once again, Dr. Scholl's Custom Fit combine a thick piece of plastic to the bottom of the insole, instead of inside.

-❌ Made in the USA: Dr. Scholl's Pain Relief Orthotic Inserts are not made in the USA unfortunately, and at $18.99 we wouldn't expect them to be.
+Made in the USA: Dr. Scholl's Pain Relief Orthotic Inserts are not made in the USA unfortunately.

 Whichever you choose to fight your fallen arches pain, choose now!